Relating to your role

 IT literate – a confident user of Word, email, excel, databases, PowerPoint

-Experience or knowledge of the role played by statutory, private and voluntary sectors and the way they operate and of community care issues.
+Experience or knowledge of the role played by statutory, private and voluntary sectors and the way they operate and of community care issues is desirable.

 Knowledge and understanding of the different communities that make up the Bradford district

 An understanding of the need for confidentiality, sensitivity and a non-judgmental attitude.